Up (Cardi B song): Commercial performance

-In the United States, "Up" debuted at number two on the Billboard Hot 100 chart, marking the highest debut for a solo female rap song since Lauryn Hill's "Doo Wop (That Thing)" in 1998, record later surpassed by Nicki Minaj's Super Freaky Girl.
+In the United States, "Up" debuted at number two on the Billboard Hot 100 chart, marking the highest debut for a solo female rap song since Lauryn Hill's "Doo Wop (That Thing)" in 1998.
 It became Cardi B's ninth top-ten single on the Hot 100, and opened atop both Digital Song Sales and Streaming Songs charts, where it marked Cardi B's fifth and fourth leader, respectively.
 The single also started at number one on both the Hot R&B/Hip-Hop Songs and Hot Rap Songs charts, which use the same methodology as the Hot 100, with Cardi B achieving her sixth and fifth leader, respectively.
 Cardi B has achieved at least one top 10 in each of the last five years, dating to her first number one single "Bodak Yellow" in 2017.
 Before reaching the summit, it spent four weeks in the top five, including three at number two.
 The week after her Grammy Awards performance, "Up" reached number one on the Hot 100 rising six spots to number one, causing Cardi B to become the sole female rapper to top the chart several times with solo songs, after "Bodak Yellow", and furthered her record as the female rap artist with the most number-one hits on the Hot 100 as her fifth song to top the chart.
 "Up" received 22.7 million U.S. streams and 18,000 digital song sales in the week ending March 18, according to MRC Data.
 It also attracted 34.9 million radio airplay audience impressions (up 7%) in that week.
 Dating to her first week atop the Hot 100 with "Bodak Yellow" in 2017, Cardi B ties for the second most number-one hits among all acts with Ariana Grande, Drake leads with six.

 Cardi B also tied Taylor Swift for the most number ones on the US Streaming Songs chart among women, with four each.
 She joined a three-way tie for the third most number-ones among all artists, Justin Bieber is second with five and Drake leading with ten.
 "Up" debuted at number one on the Rolling Stone Top 100, becoming both Cardi B's second number-one single and second number-one debut on that chart, as well as the first time a female rapper debuts atop the chart with a solo song.
 "Up" has spent two weeks at number one on that chart.
 The single opened at number four on the Billboard Global 200, becoming her second top-five debut on the chart.
 It was Billboard's top female rap song and top female R&B/hip-hop song of 2021.